top of page

 Two new papers out in Nature Geoscience!
 The first one presents a new, more accurate method for determining slip rate deficit on megathrusts based on the physics of stress interactions on the fault, and shows that shallow slip deficits could be much higher globally than previously recognized.
 It has been featured in the news, and here is an especially great summary.
 The second one revisits some coral paleo-geodetic data from Simeulue Island offshore Sumatra, and we show that this area experienced the longest-ever-recorded slow slip event - 32 years!
 This paper received a news & views commentary, as well as press coverage here and here

 In 2021, I started at the University of New Mexico as an Assistant Professor.
 I am always looking for motivated students - contact me if you are interested!
-See the instructions on how to apply for more info.
+To help me learn more about your interests, please describe your own research interests in the field of geodesy and mention one or two of my recent or current projects that you would be interested to work on, or feel free to propose one of your own - the more detail, the better.
+Also see our department's instructions on how to apply for more info.

 See all research.